IntelLabs/nlp-architect/doc/source/trend_analysis.rst

 Filter Phrases and Custom Trends
 ================================

-By default, all topics will be analysed (according to the top N threshold, if provided), and the Custom Trends graph will be empty.
+By default, all topics will be analyzed (according to the top N threshold, if provided), and the Custom Trends graph will be empty.
 The user can filter phrases he wants to omit from the results (post analysis) by selecting the "Filter" radio button, click on the "Filter Topics" tab, and de-select the unwanted topics (currently de-selection is done by holding the Ctrl button and click on a cell).
 Similarly, in order to select custom trends to be presented in the Custom Trends graph, click on the "Custom Trends" tab and select the phrases to show.

 For a permanent custom/filtering, edit the 'valid'/'custom' column in the file: data/filter_phrases.csv